Education during the COVID-19 pandemic

 On September 7th, after preparing a biosafety protocol, we started working in person, due to the need to support the children and their educational necessities.

 The COVID-19 pandemic has caused a global recession in all fields, leading to a large number of children that have stopped attending classes.
-In Ecuador, 75% of homes experienced a reduction in their income due to measures taken by the State and 63% of children do not attend school due to the lack of income at home.
+In Ecuador, 75% of homes experienced a reduction in their income due to measures taken by the State and 63% of the children who droped out of school did so due to the lack of income at home.

 In the educational field the measure adopted due to the crisis was the suspension of in-person classes, leading to new educational experiences such as virtual classes.
 In the Mindo parish, a large amount of children have lost interest in their schooling or their education is declining.
 This is due to the precarious education, deficiencies in internet access, and a lack of proper communication with teachers.
 Due to this, the imminent threat of children abandoning their education worries SALEM.